 After your first or second KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine lozenge refills, as appropriate.
 The frequency of follow ups depends on your unique treatment plan, at a minimum of once per quarter.

 Please visit the following link for current fees for Ketamine-Assisted Psychotherapy: KAP Fees

 Some fees may be eligible for out-of-network reimbursement, including preparation and integration psychotherapy sessions.
 KAP sessions are currently not eligible for reimbursement by insurance.

 Please check with your insurance carrier about reimbursement rates prior to beginning therapy.

 For those with limited finances, please inquire for sliding scale availability – priority for reduced fees will go to those with marginalized identities.

 The medical intake and follow up appointment fees at Journey Clinical are separate from the above KAP fees.
 The below fees are not currently covered by insurance, but they are eligible for out-of-network reimbursement.
 Please check with your insurance carrier about reimbursement rates.

 Cost of Ketamine Lozenges: $75 for approximately 4-6 lozenges (not covered by insurance)

 How Do I Sign Up?

-If you would like to explore the possibility of working with Heather Valdez, LCSW, for KAP, please submit the contact form at the bottom of the home page or email email@example.com to schedule a free 20-minute consultation call to discuss eligibility and next steps.
+If you would like to explore the possibility of working with me for KAP treatment, please submit the contact form at the bottom of the home page or email me directly at firstname.lastname@example.org to schedule a free 20-minute consultation call to discuss eligibility and next steps.